ABOUT US

 Elise has a passion and gift for giving back.
 She has been on many local and international mission trips and has served on the board at Booker T Washington High School for the Performing and Visual Arts.
 She is an active volunteer at church and Austin Street Center.

 A third generation Texan, she grew up in Plano and graduated from Texas A&M University with a degree in Psychology.
 She resides in Dallas with twins Holden and Isabella, who attend college, and a rescue Boston Terrier.
-Her oldest daughter is married and lives in Denver, Co.
+Her oldest daughter is married and lives close by.
 Elise is a lover of the Arts, home improvement projects, traveling, finding new hiking spots, and spending time with family.

 Communications